Overview

 Carbon Credits (Carbon Farming Initiative – Savanna Fire Management – Emissions Avoidance) Methodology Determination 2026 (the savanna emissions avoidance method)

-On 14 August 2025, we released consultation materials for the savanna sequestration and avoidance method early to provide additional time for stakeholders to familiarise themselves with the method.
-Then on 19 September 2025, we also released materials for the savanna emissions avoidance method.
+On 14 August 2025, we released an exposure draft and consultation materials for the savanna sequestration and avoidance method to provide time for stakeholders to familiarise themselves with the method.
+Then on 19 September 2025, we also released an exposure draft and consultation materials for the savanna emissions avoidance method.

-On behalf of the Emissions Reduction Assurance Committee (ERAC), we invite you to make a submission about the proposed new savanna methods during the public consultation period - running from 7 October 2025 to 3 November 2025.
+On behalf of the Emissions Reduction Assurance Committee (ERAC), we invited you to make a submission about the exposure draft versions of the savanna methods during the public consultation period which ran from 7 October 2025 to 3 November 2025.